Family history

 Why does a family history matter?

-Breast cancer is common and most breast cancers are not caused by genetic factors.
-For a small number of women with a family history, this may be due to a gene change in a blood relative that increases the risk of cancer.
-Understanding your family history of breast cancer can help to identify your risk:
+Most breast cancers are not caused by genetic factors.
+But for a small number of women with a family history, a gene change in a blood relative may increase their risk of developing cancer.

-• more than one relative on the same side of your family (mother’s or father’s side) has been diagnosed with breast cancer
+• More than one relative on the same side of your family (either mother’s or father’s) has been diagnosed with breast cancer

-• relatives are diagnosed with breast cancer at a young age (under 50 years of age) and closer to you (for example your sister, rather than your cousin)
+• You have a direct family member/s who has been diagnosed with breast cancer at a young age (below 50 years) and are more closely related to you (for example, your sister rather than your cousin)

-• both breast and ovarian cancer exists in your family.
+• Both breast and ovarian cancer exist in your family

 Reassuring facts for women with a family history